-Hundreds outside court to support Muslim community after gunman's life sentence
+Muslim community reacts to Christchurch mosque gunman's life sentence: "Kia kaha, New Zealand."

 "As far as the muslim communities are concerned, we've never had a mosque closed ... it was the whoe principal of anybody and everybody can come in so obviously it was quite a bit of a shock for us as a community.

-"I still believe we live in the safest country in the world ... but I can also say that right wing extremists haven't gone away, we still see them."
+"I still believe we live in the safest country in the world ... but I can also say that right-wing extremists haven't gone away, we still see them."

 Christchurch Mayor Lianne Dalziel praised the courage of the mosque attack victims who addressed the High Court this week.